-- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies.) - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).
+- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).

-Section 2.3 Here is the plan service area for MyCare Rx 31 (HMO) and MyCare Rx 28 (HMO).
+Section 2.3 Here is the plan service area for MyCare Rx 39 (HMO)

-Although Medicare is a Federal program, MyCare Rx 31 (HMO) and MyCare Rx 28 (HMO) are available only to individuals who live in our plan service area.
+Although Medicare is a Federal program, MyCare Rx 39 (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-- Our service areas include these counties in Oregon: Clackamas, Multnomah, and Washington. - Our service area includes these counties in Washington: Clark.
+Our service area includes these counties in Oregon: Clackamas, Multnomah, and Washington